 3. Augmented Reality

-Augmented reality (AR) differs from virtual reality in two respects: users don’t lose touch with reality, and it puts information into their eyesight extremely fast.
+Augmented reality (AR) is different from virtual reality in two respects: users don’t lose touch with reality and put information into their eyesight extremely fast.
 These features enable AR to become a driving force in the future of healthcare, both on the providers’ and receivers’ sides.
-It can aid medical professionals in better preparing for real-life operations, along with enabling surgeons to enhance their skills.
+It can aid medical professionals in better preparing for real-life operations and enable surgeons to enhance their skills.

 4. Healthcare Trackers, Wearables, and Sensors